Partnersense/callisto-backend-applications/Services/FeedService/FeedService/masterplan (1).md

 ## Overview
 The Norce Feed Builder is a streamlined solution designed to consolidate product data from multiple markets into a unified feed.
 This system integrates with Norce's Channel Feed to fetch product information and transforms it into a format suitable for Datafeedwatch consumption, storing the results in Azure Blob Storage.

+## Documentation Location
+All documentation will be maintained in the [Callisto Backend Applications](https://partnersense.atlassian.net/wiki/spaces/CL/pages/877002753/Callisto+Backend+Applications) space and its subpages.

 ## Core Objectives
 - Simple setup process for new customers
 - Efficient handling of market-specific product attributes
 - Cost-effective approach using single SKU with market-specific properties
 - Easy maintenance and monitoring
 - Maximum 3-day setup timeline for new customers
+- Leverage existing codebase

 ## System Architecture